ckpiggy/handwritten-numbers/README.md

 > python3 app.py -p=./assets/testcat.png -d=True
 hmm...
 I don't think that is a digit
 ```
-It will complain the you feed something strange 😎
+It will complain when you feed something strange 😎

 **Howerver the model works poor when the background is lighter than foreground!**